StarCitizenTools/mediawiki-skins-Citizen/README.md

 [WikiEditor](https://www.mediawiki.org/wiki/Extension:WikiEditor) | B | REL1_35 `e18315e` | 2021-08-11

 Some of the field are tagged as N/A because the information was not tracked before.
+If you are interested in adding skinstyles, please check out [this page on the wiki](https://github.com/StarCitizenTools/mediawiki-skins-Citizen/wiki/Adding-extension-SkinStyles)!

 ## Installation
 1. [Download](https://github.com/StarCitizenTools/mediawiki-skins-Citizen/archive/main.zip) place the file(s) in a directory called `Citizen` in your `skins/` folder.